Applied Political Science and Evidence-Based Foreign Assistance in Democracy, Human Rights, and Governance

 (with Kim Dionne and Gabriella Sacramone-Lutz)

-Finally, I am involved in organizing an annual research summit and workshop for USAID that brings together staff from USAID Field Missions that have early-stage program designs suitable for IEs with academics who are paired with the projects.
+Finally, I was involved in organizing an annual research summit and workshop for USAID that brings together staff from USAID Field Missions that have early-stage program designs suitable for IEs with academics who are paired with the projects.
 Over the course of a week, academics provide instruction on the basics of research design to policy makers while collaboratively generating experimental research designs for the specific programs.
 This allows for the research design to be embedded within the programmatic design to improve causal inference and the theoretical rigor of foreign assistance programming.
 The paired academics then typically follow these projects as Principal Investigators moving forward.
 As of 2016, three USAID DRG Impact Evaluation Clinics have been held.
-I have contributed substantially to a handbook on initiating and managing IEs for USAID that will be used to guide agency-wide best practices.
+I contributed substantially to a handbook on initiating and managing IEs for USAID that will be used to guide agency-wide best practices.